Polystyrene recycling in the UK

 Here are some of the creative ways in which recycled EPS (and also XPS) can be used in a circular economy:

-💡 Upcycled ‘Wood’: Recycled EPS is being used to make a polystyrene ‘wood’-looking product that is becoming popular as a hardwood replacement in park benches and fences because it is low cost and durability, reducing wood harvesting.
+- Upcycled ‘Wood’: Recycled EPS is being used to make a polystyrene ‘wood’-looking product that is becoming popular as a hardwood replacement in park benches and fences because of its low cost and durability.

 Polystyrene waste avoidance and minimisation